sachin-pikle/aura-tutorials/tutorials/README.md

 * In version V2 we use MongoDB to save/fetch data

+## Prerequisites

+- GitHub account
+- Full access to CNP end-to-end (pipelines > releases > clusters)
+- OKE 1.8.0 cluster with Aura platform pre-installed (if Aura is not pre-installed follow these [installation steps](https://confluence.oraclecorp.com/confluence/display/AURA/Installation+Steps+on+OKE+1.8.0))
+- kubeconfig file of your OKE cluster downloaded on your machine
+- kubectl installed and working on your machine (to run kubectl proxy to access dashboards)
+- (OPTIONAL) istioctl installed and working on your machine

 ## Tutorial Flow

 In this tutorial, we will go through the following flow: